-Our programming courses are designed to give you a thorough grounding in theory and practice including web development and design, distributed computing, database management and administration, project management, technical writing, information technology, and all facets of information systems.
-You will also learn about software development applications and follow the standards of planning, developing, testing and supporting software.Courses Program Standards
+Our programming courses are designed to give you a thorough grounding in theory and practice including web development and design, distributed computing using J2EE, Oracle database management and administration, mobile app development, project management, technical writing, and all facets of information systems.
+You will also learn about software and web application development and follow the standards of planning, developing, testing and supporting.
+In addition to building your collaborative and teamwork skills, this program will teach you how to best market yourself to prospective employers in today's competitive job market.

 |START DATE||LOCATION||STATUS||INTERNATIONAL STATUS|